daynalaxton on Oct 24, 2016

 If you ordered a custom item and measured incorrectly and it just doesn't fit, no refunds or exchanges are possible.
 Please make sure to measure twice, I will as well!
 In a case such as this, at the buyer's request I can try to re-sell the item (if it doesn't have a custom name or number stamped), and if/when it sells, the sale price may be allocated to making you something new.
 Should this occur and you will return me the item to resell, the item must be in the same condition as when shipped to you.
 Items lost or damaged during return shipment are the responsibility of the customer, unless you have purchased insurance on your shipment.

 Please note that items cannot be returned or exchanged if they are damaged (water or mishandling being the two most common reasons for leather to be damaged).
 Please read the Leather FAQ to learn now to treat your item to best protect it, and how best to care for it regularly.
-All leather products require regular care, be they collars, jackets, shoes, or other.
+All leather products require regular care, be they collars, belts, bags, jackets, shoes, or other.

 Additional policies and FAQs